-The cash balance at June 30, 2006 was \$3,150,635 and these funds are totally committed for infrastructure improvements as identified in the adopted specific plan (see attached Exhibit "B").
+The cash balance at June 30, 2007 was \$157,998 and these funds are totally committed for infrastructure improvements as identified in the adopted specific plan.

 Borkey Specific Plan Fees

 In a similar manner to the Union/46 Specific Plan area, when the Borkey Specific Plan was adopted in 1989, an EIR identified the public infrastructure needed to mitigate the impacts of the planned new development.
 The adopted Specific Plan provided for infrastructure costs to be deferred and spread over all of the parcels in the plan area.
 The City Council allowed that fees would be collected at the time of issuance of building permits.